What if the real complexity of BI migrations lies in the sources?

 But our experience shows that there is a structuring aspect that adds complexity to complexity in the context of a technical migration: the management of data sources in the target.

-When migrating from SAP BO to Looker, they are rarely fully migrated to GCP BigQuery.
-Sources may remain in Oracle, for example, rely partly on custom SQL (freehand SQL), or combine multiple databases.
-Complex cases are numerous.
+In the case of an SAP BO to Looker migration, data is rarely migrated 100% to GCP BigQuery.
+The data sources may remain on Oracle, for example, rely partly on custom SQL (freehand SQL), or combine several databases.
+There are many complex scenarios.

-We have built a technical solution to effectively handle all of these scenarios.
+We have built a technical solution that allows us to efficiently handle all of these scenarios.

-• In the context we are discussing, we imagined setting up an intermediate layer of data in Parquet format, stored in Google Cloud Storage (GCS) .
-Parquet is a columnar, compressed file format which is therefore of real interest for analytical queries.
+• In the context we are discussing, we envisioned implementing an intermediate data layer in Parquet format, stored in Google Cloud Storage (GCS) .
+Parquet is a columnar, compressed file format, which is therefore particularly advantageous for analytical queries.

-• This middle layer will be queried through a SQL orchestrator, i.e. a distributed SQL query engine.
-It will query this optimized cache (built on the fly - or scheduled) taking into account the original BO prompt values to dynamically apply the BO report logic.
-The results will then be transmitted to Looker (in the case mentioned).
-This infrastructure can be containerized to better manage scalability.
+• This intermediate layer will be queried through an SQL orchestrator, i.e., a distributed SQL query engine.
+It will query this optimized cache (built on the fly – or scheduled) taking into account the original Business Objects prompt values to dynamically apply the Business Objects reporting logic.
+The results will then be sent to Looker (in the case mentioned).
+This infrastructure can be containerized to better handle increased loads.

-Technological decoupling: we will remove the direct link between Looker and legacy databases (Oracle to use our example), by creating a pivot format readable by all tools.
+Technological decoupling: we will remove the direct link between Looker and legacy databases (Oracle to take our example), by creating a pivot format readable by all tools.

 Efficiency: Parquet files will be generated on the fly (i.e., on demand).
 The source database will then no longer be accessed.
 They will act as a cache.
-This will prevent repeated access to the source databases.
-Parquet files can, however, be scheduled if necessary.
+This will prevent repeated requests to the source databases.
+Parquet files can still be scheduled if necessary.

-Moving intelligence : The SQL orchestrator will merge the different sources and reproduce the intelligence of BO dashboards, even complex ones.
-This will allow for real performance gains.
+Moving the intelligence : the SQL orchestrator will merge the different sources and replicate the intelligence of even complex BO dashboards.
+This will allow for a real performance gain.

-This strategy will not only allow for the treatment of cases excluded from the initial migration scope, it will also open the door to broad interoperability of dataviz sources: the tools will no longer connect to the databases, but to an agnostic abstraction layer.
+This strategy will not only allow us to deal with cases excluded from the initial scope of migration, it will also open the door to broad interoperability of dataviz sources: the tools will no longer connect to the databases, but to an agnostic abstraction layer.

-To summarize, the migration of the dataviz tool will not in itself determine the complete success of a data transformation project.
+In summary, the migration of the dataviz tool alone will not guarantee the complete success of a data transformation project.

-The almost systematic complexity of the sources in the target architecture will often require the implementation of adaptive mechanisms.
-The anticipation of future architectural developments may also justify the implementation of the solution we have described.
+The almost systematic complexity of the sources in the target architecture will often necessitate the implementation of adaptive mechanisms.
+Anticipating future architectural developments may also justify implementing the solution we have described.

-The next step will be to build a universal semantic layer which will oversee the SQL orchestrator (in progress ⏳), for complete interoperability, of the sources but also of the semantic layer.
+The next step will be to build a universal semantic layer that will oversee the SQL orchestrator (in progress⏳), for complete interoperability, of the sources but also of the semantic layer.

 Commentaires